 Avista holds firm access rights to both Canadian and Rocky Mountain natural gas supplies through the Williams Northwest and Gas Transmission Northwest pipelines.
 Avista also holds rights to the Jackson Prairie storage facility in Washington.
-According to Avista's latest Natural Gas Integrated Resource Plan (IRP), the number of customers in Washington and Idaho is projected to increase at an average annual rate of 1.3%.
-41
+According to Avista's Natural Gas IRP, the number of customers in Washington and Idaho is projected to increase at an average annual rate of 1.1%.43